komal769/ETHADV/README.md

-# SCM-STARTER
+# Auction DApp

-**scm-starter** is a decentralized application (DApp) built using Ethereum blockchain technology.
-It allows users to interact with a smart contract deployed on the Ethereum network to perform basic functions.
+**Auction DApp** is a decentralized application (DApp) built using Ethereum blockchain technology.
+It allows users to bid on items through a smart contract deployed on the Ethereum network.

 ## Features

-- **View Candidates**: Users can view the list of candidates.
+- **Auction Item**: Users can view the item up for auction.
-- **Vote**: Users can vote for their favorite candidate.
+- **Place Bids**: Users can place bids on the auction item.
-- **View Votes**: Users can see the current votes for each candidate.
+- **View Current Bid**: Users can see the highest bid placed on the item.

 ## Technologies Used